Te-Stack/Te-Stack/README.md

 <br/>

-*I am  a Full Stack Developer and a Product Designer currently residing in Nigeria, I am self motivated and i like to make other people to become more of themselves.*
+<p>*I am  a Full Stack Developer and a Product Designer currently residing in Nigeria, I am self motivated and i like to make other people to become more of themselves.*<p/>

 **Talking about Personal Stuffs:**